Social Justice Training Institute

 Registration

-Cost of registration is $795.00.
-(Please note that there is a 5% surcharge if you use PayPal which brings the total to $834.75.)
-If you are selected for this session, you will receive additional information about making your registration payment to secure your spot.
+Cost of registration is $850.00.
+If you are selected for this session, you will receive additional information about completing your registration payment to secure your spot.

 The Employee Identification Number for SJTI is: *32-0246935*.
 Your institution or place of work might need this number if you are requesting a reimbursement from them.
-SJTI also has a PayPal account if you need to pay using a credit card.
-Partial payments are accepted as well — just let us know what you need and we will work it out!
+Partial payments through a payment plan are accepted as well — just let us know what you need and we will work it out!

 Application and registration questions should be directed to sjtiadmin@sjti.org.